Mexico reports over 9,000 new coronavirus cases as infections jump - News Break

 Mexico reports over 9,000 new coronavirus cases as infections jump

-MEXICO CITY (Reuters) - Mexico reported 9,319 new confirmed COVID-19 infections on Friday, according to data from the health ministry, as case numbers continued to rise this week amid signs of a resurgence in the pandemic.
+MEXICO CITY, July 9 (Reuters) - Mexico reported 9,319 new confirmed COVID-19 infections on Friday, according to data from the health ministry, as case numbers continued to rise this week amid signs of a resurgence in the pandemic.

 The ministry also registered 217 additional fatalities, bringing Mexico's total tally to 2,577,140 infections and 234,675 deaths, according to the data.